arvidn/libtorrent/docs/tuning.rst

 ------------------

 The bulk of the memory libtorrent will use is used for the disk cache.
-To save the absolute most amount of memory, you can disable the the cache by setting ``session_settings::cache_size`` to 0.
+To save the absolute most amount of memory, you can disable the cache by setting ``session_settings::cache_size`` to 0.
 You might want to consider using the cache but just disable caching read operations.
 You do this by settings ``session_settings::use_read_cache`` to false.
 This is the main factor in how much